 For the election of directors, you may either vote "For" all nominees or you may "Withhold" your vote for any nominee you specify.
-For approval of the ratification of the appointment of Marcum LLP as our independent registered public accounting firm, the Plan Amendment and the Authorized Share Increase you may vote "For" or "Against" or you may abstain from voting.
+For the ratification of the appointment of Marcum LLP as our independent registered public accounting firm and Say-on-Pay you may vote "For" or "Against" or you may abstain from voting.
+For Say-on-Frequency, you may vote "Every One Year", "Every Two Years", "Every Three Years" or you may abstain from voting.